Comparison

 Manage Agency vs Basecamp

-Honest breakdown for agencies weighing a flat-price veteran against a client-first portal built for 2026.
-Basecamp is a great team tool — it was never built to be the client's front door.
+Honest breakdown for agencies weighing a flat-price veteran against a client relationship operating layer built for 2026.
+Basecamp is a calm team communication tool.
+It was not built to be your client portal, contract room, billing desk, reporting hub, and agency command center.

 Pick Manage Agency if…